MobilityData/mobility-database-catalogs/CONTRIBUTING.md

 #### Add a GTFS Schedule source
 The easiest way to add a GTFS Schedule source is to use the operation `tools.operations.add_gtfs_schedule_source` through the Python interpreter or in your scripts.
 Provide the information about your source in the operation function to add your source.

+Please note sources that require API authorization cannot be added to the catalogs presently until [this issue is resolved](https://github.com/MobilityData/mobility-database-catalogs/issues/130).

 ```
 >>> add_gtfs_schedule_source(
         provider=$YOUR_SOURCE_PROVIDER_NAME,